SharePoint/sp-dev-docs/docs/schema/field-element-list.md

 class="keyword">Field (List - Definition)</span> element within a
 [Schema.xml](http://msdn.microsoft.com/library/c2f01064-80d8-47ee-b602-ecf4c480ac56(Office.15).aspx)
 file.
-To create a custom field definition as a pluggable Feature that is based on a default field type and that can be reused across Web sites and lists within a site collection, use the [Field (Field)](field-element-field.md) element to define a custom [site
+To create a custom field definition as a pluggable Feature that is based on a default field type and that can be reused across websites and lists within a site collection, use the [Field (Field)](field-element-field.md) element to define a custom [site